NoahMauthe/decompilation_analysis/README.md

 * [APKiD](https://github.com/rednaga/APKiD) - A fingerprinting tool that checks for the presence of packers.
 * [apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer) - A part of the android command line tools, it allowed us to extract method sizes and signatures.
 * [dex2jar](https://github.com/pxb1988/dex2jar) - As the name implies, dex2jar is a conversion tool that enabled the use of our  three java decompilers.

+## Dataset

+The raw data (one CSV-file per app) is about 6.5 GB in size when compressed (108 GB uncompressed size), and is currently available only on demand.
+The set of crawled apps (F-Droid and Google Play) can also be made available to researchers.

+## Notebooks and dataframes

+The directory `notebooks` contains [Jupyter](https://jupyter.org/) notebooks for analyzing the dataset. `gen_dataframes.ipynb` is used for preparing [Pandas](https://pandas.pydata.org/) dataframes from the dataset, while `extract_stats.ipynb` is used for the actual data analysis and generating plots.
+Pre-generated dataframes are also provided in this directory.